stephenie-l/stephenie-l/README.md

 <br>

 I like problems with no single correct answer, and making things that didn't exist before.
-Lately that mostly looks like small AI tools, shipped far enough for real people use them.
+Lately that mostly looks like small AI tools, shipped far enough for real people to use them.

 - ⚾ **Ballpark** — click any number
   on a page and find out whether it's small, typical, or large in its context.
 Available (with free options) on the [Chrome Web Store](https://chromewebstore.google.com/detail/enomdpjeipaeeljjicmmbfpgchcpijjm)